opensearch-project/documentation-website/_benchmark/commands/download.md

 - `--distribution-version`: Downloads the specified OpenSearch distribution based on version number.
 For a list of released OpenSearch versions, see [Version history](https://opensearch.org/docs/version-history/).
 - `--distribution-repository`: Defines the repository from where the OpenSearch distribution should be downloaded.
 Default is `release`.
 - `--provision-config-instance`: Defines the `--provision-config-instance` to use.
 You can see possible configuration instances using the command `opensearch-benchmark list provision-config-instances`.
-- `--provision-config-instance-params`: A comma-separated list of key:value pairs injected verbatim as variables for the `provision-config-instance`.
+- `--provision-config-instance-params`: A comma-separated list of key-value pairs injected verbatim as variables for the `provision-config-instance`.
 - `--target-os`: The target operating system (OS) for which the OpenSearch artifact should be downloaded.
 Default is the current OS.
 - `--target-arch`: The name of the CPU architecture for which an artifact should be downloaded.